joseasoler/tradergen/README.md

 **Craftsmanship:** Adds apparel, furniture and art created from stone, metal or wood to the stock of the trader.
 Present in bulk and imperial orbital traders.

-**Culture (With [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410)):** Has recreation buildings, books, blueprints and maps in stock.
+**Culture (with [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410)):** Has recreation buildings, books, blueprints and maps in stock.
 You can purchase the newspaper of their ship as well.
 Present in exotic and imperial orbital traders.

 **Draper:** Sells apparel and furniture created from textiles.
 Present in exotic and imperial orbital traders.